 If you want your child to be a lifelong learner, the best way to do it is by cultivating his curiosity.
 All children have some level of innate curiosity that motivates them to explore.
 However, it is important that you take into account your child’s particular curiosity style.
 Remember, not every child is the same.
 For example, some children like to explore with their minds, while others prefer to do it through physical activities (touching, crawling, smelling, or tasting).
 Provide opportunities for each style within a safe and encouraging environment!

 Research has shown that it is a child’s inner desire to learn (their curiosity), not external pressures, that motivates them to seek out new experiences and solutions.
-Curious people are “seekers” of knowledge, they do not only enjoy exploring, but they actually like to look for challenges.
+Curious people are “seekers” of knowledge.
+They do not only enjoy exploring, but they actually like to look out for challenges.
 Curiosity helps people approach uncertainty in a positive light.

 Given the importance curiosity plays in learning, how can parents nurture their child’s curiosity and make them become knowledge “seekers”?

 - Follow your child’s interests – Children learn best through activities that capture their attention and ignite their imagination.
-Find activities that he likes and do them together often.
+Find activities that your son likes and do them together often.
 For example, if he likes a particular type of music, then play it for him or even dance together.
-If he likes animals, take him to the zoo or read books to him about his favorite animals.
+If he likes animals, take him to the zoo or read books about his favorite animals.